luixxiul/ansible-role-etherpad/docs/configuring-etherpad.md

 You can create an admin user account for authentication.
 The admin user account is used by:

-- default HTTP basic authentication if no plugin handles authentication
+- default HTTP Basic authentication if no plugin handles authentication
 - authentication plugins
 - authorization plugins